Black Friday Shopping Do’s and Don’ts

 In addition to the above tips, consider freezing your credit with the top three credit bureaus: Equifax, Experian and TransUnion.
 This means that nobody can pull your credit report and no new accounts can be opened until you unfreeze (or thaw) your accounts (using a PIN selected by you), even if they have your identifying information.

 Clark Howard and other financial gurus have strongly recommended this step since the Equifax breach back in July of this year.
 In the past, freezing credit was an option only available to victims of identity theft, but now for a small fee, consumers can take matters into their own hands and freeze their credit (which will not affect any current or open accounts).
-Credit freeze instructions for the three primary credit reporting agencies can be found here.

 - Leave loose cash or credit cards in your pockets.